codatio/codat-docs/docs/lending/guides/loan-qualification/process-loan.md

 🙏🏽💰 The decisioning is normally performed by the lender, but the borrower is able to query an application's status at any point.

-The demo app now has all the components that it needs to produce an loan qualification decision.
+The demo app now has all the components that it needs to produce a loan qualification decision.
 The decision is automatically made by the
 [LoanUnderwriter](https://github.com/codatio/demo-loan-qualification/blob/main/Codat.Demos.Underwriting.Api/Services/LoanUnderwriter.cs) service based on thresholds that need to be passed by the applicant.
-We then update the loan application with a relevant status to indicate the decision made on the loan, or any errors that occurred in the process.
+We then update the loan application with a relevant status to indicate the decision made on the loan or any errors that occurred in the process.
 You can poll the `GET applications/{applicationId}` endpoint in [Swagger](http://localhost:5069/swagger/index.html) anytime to check the status of your loan.

 ### 💪 Ready for more?

 Try these suggestions to make the most of your experience with the demo app:

-- **View Assess in the Portal**
+- **View Lending in the Portal**
-  Navigate to **Products > Assess** in the [Portal](https://app.codat.io/) to view a visual representation of the financial data pulled by our endpoints, including `balanceSheet` and `profitAndLoss`.
+  Navigate to **Products > Lending** in the [Portal](https://app.codat.io/) to view a visual representation of the financial data pulled by our endpoints, including `balanceSheet` and `profitAndLoss`.

 - **Play around with thresholds**
   In the `appsettings.json` file in the `Codat.Demos.Underwriting.Api\` directory, set your own example thresholds for data points used by the app's loan qualification service and see how this affects the application decision.